-Couples who intend to live together need to understand that the law in this area is complicated and there are things you need to be aware of to avoid problems if your relationship breaks down.
-As a team of cohabitation solicitors in Wiltshire, we will be able to help you understand your grounds.
+Couples who intend to live together need to understand that the law in this area is complicated and there are things you need to be aware of if your relationship breaks down.

-By working with our expert family solicitors, you can learn more about your situation and the law of cohabitation disputes in Wiltshire.
+By speaking with our experts you can learn more about your situation and the law of cohabitation disputes in Hampshire and Wiltshire.

 The last thing on your mind when you move in together is what happens if you split up, but planning on what you both would like to happen if things went wrong does not mean you are expecting your relationship to break down.
 It’s a sensible way to approach a huge commitment and it will allow you to live with the security that should something happen to either of you, or you decide to split up, you are both in agreement on how to sort out your finances and the arrangements for any children you have.